 - ¼ of a medium red onion finely chopped

-- ¼ tsp dried red chilli flakes optional
+- ¼ teaspoon dried red chilli flakes optional

 for the smashed avocado